GRC-SummerSchool/learn-python/Extra/GitBranch.md

 Check your GitHub repository and see you have branches.
 Click around the repository to see how to look at the branches.

-If you want to keep the changes, create a GitHub pull request to see what the differences from your master branch are.
+If you want to keep the changes, create a GitHub pull request to see what the differences from your main branch are.

 To understand more about branching, and git, visit (https://services.github.com/on-demand/) and go through the lessons.